1913 – 2013

 Box encouraged the creation of a journal devoted to statistics and statistical implications.
 ASQ and the American Statistical Association (ASA) responded to his encouragement by creating Technometrics.

 Box continued his teaching through the 1970s, first as a visiting professor at the University of Essex in England.
 Then, in 1971, he was appointed to the Ronald Aylmer Fisher chair of statistics at the University of Wisconsin in Madison.
 He maintained his involvement with the University of Wisconsin with an appointment as professor of industrial engineering.
-He eventually joined the university's Center for Quality and Productivity Improvement, first as director and later as director of research; he is now professor emeritus.
+He eventually joined the university's Center for Quality and Productivity Improvement, first as director and later as director of research and professor emeritus.